OHDSI/TheBookOfOhdsi/SuggestedAnswers.md

 ## 1         41
 ```

-Note that in this case it is essential to use the DRUG_ERA table instead of the DRUG_EXPOSURE table, because drug exposures with the same ingredient can overlap, but drug eras can.
+Note that in this case it is essential to use the DRUG_ERA table instead of the DRUG_EXPOSURE table, because drug exposures with the same ingredient can overlap, but drug eras can not.
 This could lead to double counting.
 For example, imagine a person received two drug drugs containing celecoxib at the same time.
 This would be recorded as two drug exposures, so any diagnoses occurring during the exposure would be counted twice.
 The two exposures will be merged into a single non-overlapping drug era.